 As introduced before, \textit{Learngene} involves three key procedures: accumulating, condensing, and inheriting.
-Among them, numerous studies have proposed good solutions for the accumulating process, \eg lifelong learning~\cite{Parisi2018ContinualLL}, large-scale pre-training~\cite{Brock2021HighPerformanceLI}.
-However, there are at least three key issues to be solved to achieve condensing and inheriting: (\rmnum{1}) \textbf{Learngene Form}: what is the form of \textit{Learngene}, \eg can it be certain integral layers or certain neuron connections? (\rmnum{2}) \textbf{Learngene Condensing}: how to condense the big model into the \textbf{learngene} to preserve the most commonality and meanwhile do not have integral functions for solving any task? (\rmnum{3}) \textbf{Learngene Inheriting}: how to use the learngene to initialize the descendant models to solve exclusive tasks?
+Among them, numerous studies have proposed effective solutions for the accumulating process, \eg lifelong learning~\cite{Parisi2018ContinualLL}, large-scale pre-training~\cite{Brock2021HighPerformanceLI}.
+However, to achieve condensing and inheriting, at least three key issues must be addressed: (\rmnum{1}) \textbf{Learngene Form}: What form should \textit{Learngene} take, for example, can it consist of specific integral layers or particular neuron connections? (\rmnum{2}) \textbf{Learngene Condensing}: How can the large model be condensed into the learngene to retain maximum significance without having integral functions for solving any task? (\rmnum{3}) \textbf{Learngene Inheriting}: How can the learngene be used to initialize the descendant models to solve specific tasks?

 In this paper, we propose preliminary solutions to these three issues.
-Specifically, we set the \textbf{learngene} to some integral layers since prior studies~\cite{selvaraju2017grad, jiang2021layercam} show that integral layers can preserve common semantic knowledge.
+Specifically, we set the learngene to some integral layers since prior studies~\cite{selvaraju2017grad, jiang2021layercam} show that integral layers can preserve the significant knowledge.
 In this way, condensing is simplified to choose suitable layers from the ancestry model, which is achieved by using a technique similar to a meta-learning mechanism~\cite{finn2017model, vanschoren2018meta}.
 As shown in Figure~\ref{fig:paradigm}, we create a pseudo descendant model to help choose layers from the ancestry model.
-Specifically, the following layers are treated as the condensed \textbf{learngene}: we find the layers of the ancestry model which always have the most similar outputs as some layers of the descendant models in different cases, \eg using various tasks to train or using diverse random initialization.
-After condensing \textbf{learngene} layers with well-trained parameters, in the inheriting stage, we directly stack certain randomly initialized layers with the \textbf{learngene} layers to construct diverse descendant models for solving specific downstream tasks.
+Specifically, the layers from the ancestry model that consistently yield the most similar outputs to some layers of the descendant models across different scenarios are identified and treated as the extracted learngene.
+These scenarios might involve different training tasks or diverse random initializations, for example.
+After extracting the learngene layers with well-trained parameters, we move to the inheriting stage where we directly stack certain randomly initialized layers onto the learngene layers.
+This is done to construct diverse descendant models for addressing specific downstream tasks.